FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/blocks/creating_op_modes/Writing-an-Op-Mode-with-FTC-Blocks.rst

 Your op mode is just about ready to run.
-However, before continuing, you will add a couple of telemetry statements that will send information from the Robot Controller to the Operator Console for display on the Operator Console user interface.
-This telemetry mechanism is a useful way to display status information from the robot on the Operator Console.
-You can use this mechanism to display sensor data, motor status, gamepad state, etc. from the Robot Controller to the Operator Console.
+However, before continuing, you will add a couple of telemetry statements that will send information from the Robot Controller to the DRIVER STATION for display on the DRIVER STATION user interface.
+This telemetry mechanism is a useful way to display status information from the robot on the DRIVER STATION.
+You can use this mechanism to display sensor data, motor status, gamepad state, etc. from the Robot Controller to the DRIVER STATION.

 Note that you will need an estimated 15 minutes to complete this task.